HOW DO I FILL OUT MY APPLICATION MATERIALS TO SHOWCASE MY SKILLS?

 - Police Check

 The UK government requires that all people working with an ‘at risk’ population have a background check, and this includes interns.
-All Service Internship students and Internship students requesting education, psychology, not-for-profit or legal and justice organizations as any of their three choices are required to bring a Police Check with them to London.
+All Service Internship students and Internship students requesting education, public health, not-for-profit or legal and justice organizations as any of their three choices are required to bring a Police Check with them to London.
 Please click here for more information about getting a police check .
 It may take several weeks to get the checks, so make sure you start the process well in advance of your arrival as you will need to bring it physically with you to London.

 - Politics: Political Paragraph